spiralizing/spiralizing.github.io/index.md

 ## About me:

 I am an Interdisciplinary Data/Research Scientist who is passionate about data-oriented research and data-driven products that contribute to making a positive impact in society by solving real world problems.
-[Here](/DataScience/) you can find some blog posts with fun mini Data Science projects and exercises I made.
+[Here](/DataScience/) you can find some posts with fun mini Data Science projects and exercises I made.
 I am also interested in scientific research on diverse topics related to music, language, cognition, collective and human behavior from a statistical physics and complex systems perspective, you can find more about my research projects [here](/Research/).

 I am an amateur Cellist and usually spend my free time listening to music, playing video games and playing football (soccer).